apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How much do UAW workers make?
-A look at hourly wages across US states**
+**Gazans stream south to seek shelter from Israeli bombardment**

-You can read more about it [here](https://www.usatoday.com/story/money/cars/2023/10/14/how-much-uaw-workers-earn-comparison/71159764007/).
+You can read more about it [here](https://www.ft.com/content/eb4717fc-432e-4251-b778-7a365f8de825).

 ## Requirements
 - Python 3.8